gekkekoe/esphome-ecodan-hp/asgard/manual.md

 1. Turn off the heat pump via the main controller (MRC) screen.
 2. **Turn off the power at the breaker panel.**
 3. Remove the front panel of the indoor unit (usually held by 2 screws at the bottom; lift up and out).
-4. Check that the package contains the PCB (in casing) and the 50 / 200 cm connection cable.
+4. Check that the package contains the PCB (in casing) and a connection cable.

 ### Step 2 — Locate the CN105 Port